Leaning Tower of Pisa: Tickets

 • The lean is due to a combination of problems including issues with the foundation and soft soil.

-3. Nearby Attractions: Don’t miss the other buildings in the Piazza dei Miracoli, including the Pisa Cathedral, the Baptistery, and the Camposanto Monumentale.
+• Things to do in Pisa: Don’t miss the other buildings in the Piazza dei Miracoli, including the Pisa Cathedral, the Baptistery, and the Camposanto Monumentale.
 Each is rich in history and art.
+CLICK HERE to see our range of tickets for Pisa.

 How to get there